rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 > Under what circumstances do addresses with leading zeros save gas and why?

 If the address is used as an argument of a function, an address with more zero will cost less gas because there are more zero in the calldata.
-It true for smart contract, as well EOA.
+It is true for smart contract, as well EOA.

 Reference: [RareSkills - Use vanity addresses](https://www.rareskills.io/post/gas-optimization#viewer-f970n)